aks8m/media-scrapper/README.md

 # scrape-io

+General idea is to:

-First Python project geared towards implementing a web scrapper that can download and store media artifacts.
+1) Have a web crapper that can automatically identify media to download
+2) Develop ml/ai models that work to determine tags for scrapped images/video images
+   - OpenCV
+   - Pytorch
+3) Auto-tag this media based on images/video images